 They may have mentioned you because either your post was relevant to them or your comment on one of their posts got their attention.

 Mentioning (@NAME) a connection in a post or comment encourages engagement within the LinkedIn community.

-The additional benefit to mentioning or being mentioned by a connection is that their connections will also be able to see the conversation and engage with you.
+The additional benefit of mentioning or being mentioned by a connection is that their connections will also see the conversation and may engage with you.

 If a connection has recently updated their profile, that is another trigger event that provides an engagement opportunity.

-When appropriate, try asking questions, as this is a fantastic way to get a conversation going.
+When appropriate, try asking questions as they are a fantastic way to get a conversation going.

-8. Liked, Commented or Shared Your LinkedIn Publisher Post
+8. Liked, commented on or shared your LinkedIn Publisher post

 The real value on LinkedIn is not the number of people in the network, but the influence that you possess within your network.

 – Neil Patel

 Be sure to appropriately reply to the comments left on your Publisher posts, and thank those who took the time to write them.